Q: Where do you get your ideas?

 Q: What are your interests and hobbies?

 A: As you’ve probably already guessed, my favorite pastime is curling up with a good book.
 I love spending time outdoors too, though.
-I walk our dog whenever I need a break, and I love hiking and camping.
-Swimming is my favorite form of exercise, especially lake swimming.
+I love to walk and hike.
+Swimming is my favorite form of exercise and you can usually find me in the local pool several mornings a week, swimming laps.
 Let’s see, what else?
 Road trips!
 I’ll happily go on a road trip anytime, anywhere, with anyone.
 I love to garden, and I grew roses when we lived in Oregon, but only the old-fashioned heirloom kind that smell fabulous.
 Why would anyone grow roses that don’t smell like roses?
-Now that I live in the city, I admire other people’s gardens.
-(But I secretly hope to have my own again someday.)
-I’m an avid knitter, and I have a new grandchild so I’m knitting little hats and sweaters like crazy these days.
+Now that I live in a city apartment, I mostly admire other people’s gardens, and happily tend a few potted plants on our balcony.
+I’m an avid knitter, and I always have a project or two going.
 I also love to bake.
-I make excellent cookies and scones, and every week I make bread from scratch—something I’ve done ever since my grandmother taught me how when I was 12.
+I make excellent cookies and scones, and every week I make bread from scratch — something I’ve done ever since my grandmother taught me how when I was 12.
 And one of my favorite things in the world to do is pick berries and make jam.
-Homemade toast and jam—nothing beats that!
+Homemade toast and jam — nothing beats that!

 Q: What’s your writing process like?

 A: I am a morning person, and a typical day for me starts early.
 Sometimes as early as four or five a.m., if I have a story percolating and the ideas are flying thick and fast.
-Plus, I have a full-time “day” job, as we writers call it, working in a museum, so those early morning hours before I need to leave for work are pure gold.
-By the time I get home again, I’m usually too tired to think about writing.
+Plus, I have a “day” job, as we writers call it, working in a museum, so those early morning hours before I need to turn my attention to that work are pure gold.
+By the end of the day, I’m usually too tired to think about writing.
 Over the weekend, I’ll squirrel away some creative time as well.

 First drafts are the hardest for me.
 I’d rather do just about anything than write a first draft, and I have to be quite stern with myself, so that I stay put in my chair.
 Once I have something—anything!—down on paper, things start to pick up speed.
 I absolutely love to revise.
 I like having something to work with, something I can take apart, rearrange, and polish.
 Polishing is so satisfying!
 I love that feeling of what the famous editor and writer William Maxwell once called “the happiness of getting it down right.”
 The very best part of the writing process for me, though, is when the words are flowing so well that I fall into the slipstream of the story and completely lose track of time.
 That’s pure undiluted joy.